V-Volte/JNTUHResultGetter/README.md

 ## API
 ### Single result (only for batch of 2024)
-Send a POST request to `result-getter.azurewebsites.com` with your hallticket number to recieve your results.
+Send a POST request to `result-getter.azurewebsites.net` with your hallticket number to recieve your results.
 The POST request must be sent with `Content-Type: application/json`.
 You will recieve a JSON object with the data for the semester.

-Example:
+Example (REST):
 ```
 POST http://result-getter.azurewebsites.net
 Content-Type: application/json